DougBurke/sherpa/docs/plots/backends.rst

 Instead, the plotting tests in Sherpa fall into the following categories:

   - Tests that do not depend on the output of a plotting package.
-Those tests could check e.g. the `prepare` stage of a plotting object.
+Those tests could check e.g. the ``prepare`` stage of a plotting object.
-    They work with any backend (since Sherpa has `sherpa.plot.backends.DummyBackend` there is always a backend).
+    They work with any backend (since Sherpa has `sherpa.plot.backends.BasicBackend` there is always a backend).
 For those tests, no special setup is needed and they will just be run with whatever backend is loaded based on the installed packages and the `.sherpa.rc` file.